-Duplex steel is a type of steel contains double-layered austenite and ferrite phases.
-It falls into the family of acid-resistant stainless steels.
+Duplex steel is a type of steel that contains double-layered austenite and ferrite phases.
+It falls into the family of acid-resistant stainless steel.
 This double-layered structure improves two important mechanical properties which are strength and formability/elongation ability.
 In terms of these two properties, duplex steel predominates stainless chrome and chrome-nickel steels.

-High local, stress and surface corrosion resistance are the main characteristic properties of duplex steels along with the following important articles worth knowing:
+High local, stress, and surface corrosion resistance are the main characteristic properties of duplex steels along with the following important articles worth knowing:

 - Fatigue corrosion resistance

 Duplex steels are intensively benefited in strong corrosive environments such as desalination facilities located in offshores and chemical/petrochemical industries due to their superior resistance against corrosion.

 All of the common welding practices are applicable to duplex steels except autogenous welding.
 Decontamination operations on the relevant surfaces must be executed before welding.
 The welding process generates a small amount of heat.

 In machining operations, hard and strong cutting tools must be used due to the high strength of duplex steels.
 In this regard, the most suitable machining method is laser/plasma cutting.
 Low operation speed, proper guidance of saw blade, the high flow rate of coolant factors must be considered in machining.
 Exerted forces during this operation must be high enough to execute a safe and sound cutting.